-Yet, there are those feats in which our officers put themselves in harm’s way, between the danger and our citizens they serve...going head-to-head with wrong way drivers on the interstate, rushing into a burning house to alert sleeping residents, intervening with an assaultive drunk, or rescuing a would-be jumper from an interstate overpass with calm and compassion.
+There are feats in which our officers put themselves in harm’s way, between the danger and our citizens they serve...going head-to-head with wrong way drivers on the interstate, rushing into a burning house to alert sleeping residents, intervening with an assaultive drunk, or rescuing a would-be jumper from an interstate overpass with calm and compassion.
 And while rarer, acts that have involved officers rushing to the sound of gunfire.

-The quality of the officers who serve and protect is matched only by the people that support their efforts.
+The quality of the officers who serve and protect is matched only by the people who support their efforts.
 From Mayor Dalton to the members of the Police, Fire & EMS Commission, our officers know that they are a valued extension of the community who do full time that which is the responsibility of all.

-As the Chief of Police, I am guided by the principals of procedural justice, for both the public as well as for the men and women of the police department.
+Our Department is guided by the principals of procedural justice, for both the public as well as for the men and women of the police department.
 According to a publication by the Community Oriented Policing Services of the U.S. Department of Justice, “procedural justice refers to the idea of fairness in the processes that resolve disputes and allocate resources.
 It is a concept that, when embraced, promotes positive organizational change, bolsters good relations with the community, and enhances officer safety” (Kunard and Moe).

 The four major elements of procedural justice are: